rwaffen/puppet-modern_shell_tools/README.md

 ## Description

-Installs a modern set of commandline tools
+Installs a set of modern commandline tools

 ## Setup

 ### What modern_shell_tools affects **OPTIONAL**

-install in /opt/mst a set of tools and links it to /usr/local/sbin
+It installs a set of modern commandline tools in `/opt/mst` and links it to `/usr/local/sbin`.

 ### Setup Requirements **OPTIONAL**